 The Alberta Medical Association Board of Directors created the Achievement Awards in 1992 to honour physicians (Medal for Distinguished Service) and non-physicians (Medal of Honour) for their hard work in contributing to quality health care in Alberta.

-Read about past recipientsYou or your organization may nominate someone who is working hard to provide quality health care in our province.
+Read about the recipientsYou or your organization may nominate someone who is working hard to provide quality health care in our province.

 Awards